dltj/dltj-blog/content/2022-02-24-issue-86-provenance-privacy-pixelation.md

 {: close-supervision}

-{% include image.html wpsrc="2022/2022-02-24-supervising-cat.png" float="right" width="320" alt="Two photographs in one image.
+{{ image(float="right", width="320", localsrc="2022/2022-02-24-supervising-cat.png", caption="Alan lets me know he is watching.", alt="Two photographs in one image.
 The top picture is of seedlings that have just sprouted in a growing tray under a bright light.
-In the bottom image, a white cat with a dark fur outline around his face is on an open staircase eye level and is reaching out and reaching out a paw." caption="Alan lets me know he is watching." %}
+In the bottom image, a white cat with a dark fur outline around his face is on an open staircase eye level and is reaching out and reaching out a paw.") }}

 I am the caretaker this week for some newly planted seedlings in the basement.
 Among my tasks is to spray them with water to keep them moist and growing.